IEtherMac

 promiscuous bool

-if true, all packets are received, otherwise only the ones with matching destination MAC address
+If true, all packets are received, otherwise only the ones with matching destination MAC address

 duplexMode bool

-selects full-duplex (true) or half-duplex (false) operation
+Selects full-duplex (true) or half-duplex (false) operation

 mtu int